 Anything else is an estimate, one that’s likely to change.

 You don’t want to be faced with unexpected extra charges on Moving Day.
-But without an in-person survey, the moving company rep you talked to on the phone may not realize, for example:
+But without an in-person or video survey, the moving company rep you talked to on the phone may not realize, for example:

 - How much kitchen equipment you have – two KitchenAids, an Instant Pot, a Crock Pot, a Vitamix, an electric griddle, an air fryer—and that’s just the start.